The History of the New Testament Scriptures.

 The Deity of Jesus Christ and His Incarnation

 Jesus is the subject in 1 Timothy 3:16, and it is clearly stated in the KJV and NKJV that God was manifested in the flesh in Jesus.
-Other versions say "He was manifested in the flesh" but that reduces Jesus' deity to that of any common man or creature.
+Other versions say "He was manifested in the flesh," but that reduces Jesus' deity to that of any common man or creature.
 I am manifested in the flesh and so is my cat.
-The message in the other versions is pure nonsense and a blasphemous heresy.
+The message in the other versions is pure nonsense and blasphemous heresy.
 The Gnostics did not believe in the Deity of Jesus and could not accept the holy Byzantine Greek scriptures that Jesus was God manifested in the flesh.

 Scripture KJV NKJV RSV NASB NIV NAB